With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 Well-traveled and educated, with a deep love of aesthetically beautiful things, Jacobs’s grandmother allowed the designer to enjoy a permissive adolescence full of self-exploration.

 “She was emotionally stable and very encouraging to me.
 She never told me it was wrong to be gay or right to be straight.
-She never said, you can’t be a fashion designer or you’re a boy and can’t have long hair,”
+She never said, you can’t be a fashion designer or you’re a boy and can’t have long hair.”

-In bold colors and statement-making shapes worn by Cara Delevingne, Dakota Fanning, Deena Abdulaziz, Kate Moss, and Lady Gaga, Jacob’s creations continue to transform the fashion world as we know it.
+Worn by Cara Delevingne, Dakota Fanning, Deena Abdulaziz, Kate Moss, and Lady Gaga, Jacob’s creations continue to transform the fashion world as we know it.

 United States